epfl-ada/ada-2022-project-talecayu/README.md

 **Step 5: Github site-building and Datastory redaction**

 Finally we build a site summarizing the datastory and the different visualizations we have built.
-You can consult it [https://leondelachaux.github.io/ada_website_cayman/](https://leondelachaux.github.io/ada_website_cayman/).
+You can consult it here: [https://leondelachaux.github.io/ada_website_cayman/](https://leondelachaux.github.io/ada_website_cayman/).

 Further details on the proposed data pipelines can be found in the notebook.